shreyajain15/shreyajain15/README.md

 I'm Shreya Jain, a third year computer engineering student at University of Toronto.

 I'm really passionate about Engineering and Software especially when it comes to the field of Biomedical Engineering.
-I love to problem solve and find creative ways to use machine learning to make a difference!
+I love to problem solve and find creative ways to use Machine Learning to make a difference!

 - 🔭 I’m currently working on: